Read this month's Tales and vote for your favorite.

 doesn't speak English—will she be able to endure the rigors of a frontier life?

 by Larry Flewin

 Rufus and Abner were two old railroaders who thought they'd seen and done it all, until a

 baby put them to the test.
 Was there a doctor anywhere along the line?

 Robbin' the Three Mile Ranch sounded like a good idea.
 "A whole wall full of cash," the Colonel

-said.
-But they find more than riches lurking at Three Mile.
-The rumors were a lie and their past
+had said.
+But there are more than riches lurking at Three Mile.
+The rumors were a lie and the would-be robbers'

 Want all of this month's Western stories at once?
 Click here –

 Hadley Whittman first laid eyes on his future wife in a magazine advertising mail-order brides.
 He thought Ulyana was so beautiful that he put his pen to paper writing a heartfelt letter telling her all about the life of a frontiersman living near Grass Valley in 1848.
 He made this life sound grander than it was, deciding no intelligent well-bred woman would want to come to America to work as a slave from sun up to sun down on a farm.